 A prolific winger on the right side of Liverpool’s front three, Salah dynamically cuts into the centre onto his stronger left foot.
 He possesses both physical attributes and technical skills needed to be a fantastic dribbler, provider, and scorer, and has been dubbed the ‘Egyptian Messi’ as both produce quality football performance from their small frame.

-Recently Salah has generally preferred laced boots, but for a time was the main face of the X laceless options, still featuring heavily in the marketing even though he has since reverted to the laced 1 variant.
+Salah has generally preferred laced boots, but for a time was the main face of the X laceless options.
+He still features heavily in the marketing even though he has since made clear his preference to the laced 1 variant.

 Mohamed Salah hails from Nagrig, Basyoun, Egypt and started his senior professional career with El Mokawloon of the Egyptian Premier League in 2010.
 The Port Said stadium riot in February 2012 prompted the Egyptian Football Association to cancel the remainder of the season, providing an opportunity for Swiss club Basel to sign him up after he impressed in a friendly between the club and Egypt’s U23.

 He would win the Swiss Super League in his first season and at least contribute to Basel’s subsequent successful title defence as he moved midseason to the Premier League for the first time in 2014 courtesy of Chelsea, the side he scored on in both home and away legs of their 2013 UCL group stage encounters.
 After his successful loan and permanent stints with Serie A sides Fiorentina and Roma, Liverpool snapped him up in 2017.